How to EQ Your Dialogue from Start to Finish: Recording Step 2

 You can improve your audio for video, podcasts or sermons by using an EQ and following these simple steps even today!

 Remember to listen and compare your voice recording to a good sounding reference recording first.
-This helps you know where you want to go with your EQ sculpting.

 Or you can leave it alone and cut lower frequencies that will allow the top end to shine through.